a-ads/blog/content/blog/cloudflare-ip-whitelisting.md

 ![](/blog/assets/cloudflare.png)

-4. Under “IP Access Rules”, add the IP addresses that you received from A-ADS support team like in the image below.
+4. Under “IP Access Rules”, add the IP addresses that you received from A-ADS support team.

 Note : If you don’t have any of our bots IP’s, please contact our support.